-The covenants associated with the 2035 bonds issued by the Company, include restrictions on the issuance of new indebtedness and the making of distributions dependent on the scale of the ratio of Senior Total Net Debt to Regulatory Asset Value ("RAV").
+The covenants associated with the 2035 bonds issued by Northern Electric Finance plc, a wholly-owned subsidiary of the Company, include restrictions on the issuance of new indebtedness and the making of distributions dependent on the scale of the ratio of Senior Total Net Debt to Regulatory Asset Value ("RAV").
 The definition of Senior Total Net Debt excludes any subordinated debt and any debt incurred on a non-recourse basis.
 In addition, it excludes interest payable, any fair value adjustments and unamortised issue costs.

-The Company's Senior Total Net Debt as at 31 December 2011 was £651.3m.
-Using the RAV as at March 2012, as outlined by Ofgem in its Final Proposals for Distribution Prices published in December 2009, and up rating for the effects of movements in the value of the Retail Price Index gives an approximation for the RAV as at December 2011 of £1,332.5m.
-The Senior Total Net Debt to RAV ratio for the Company is therefore estimated at 48.9%.
+The Company's Senior Total Net Debt as at 31 March 2012 totalled £428.3m.
+Using the RAV value as at March 2012, as outlined by Ofgem in its Final Proposals for Distribution Prices published in December 2009, and up rating for the effects of movements in the value of the Retail Price Index gives an approximation for the RAV value as at 31 March 2012 of £1,033.6m.
+The Senior Total Net Debt to RAV ratio for the Company is therefore estimated at 41.4%.

-At 31 December 2011, the Company had available £57.0m (2010: £78.0m) of undrawn committed borrowing facilities in respect of which all conditions precedent had been met.
+At 31 March 2012, the Company had available £61.0m (2011: £79.0m) of undrawn committed borrowing facilities in respect of which all conditions precedent had been met.